 When purchasing a car, there are some mistakes you need to avoid.
 Avoidance means the best rates and payments and easy to understand terms and conditions.
 One of the biggest mistakes people make is purchasing a new model vehicle in the same year it was produced.
 Even the wealthy pick up a model three years or older to help curb the depreciation.

 Aside from purchasing new, many people avoid looking at the details.
 I can’t tell you how many times I have asked someone their interest rate, and they said they had no idea.
-Imagine paying $600 a month on your car payment, only to find out at the end of the year only $100o went towards the principal.
-Go over the details and the terms.
+Imagine paying $600 a month on your car payment, only to find out at the end of the year only $1000 went towards the principal.
+Go over the details and the terms with the finance manager.
 If you don’t understand, ask them to be clear.
 If your finances are stressed, or it’s causing you discomfort, don’t do it.

 A refinance or trade-in is the solution to how to make a car payment manageable.
-There are other options out there you could try like selling the vehicle privately or a voluntary repo, but those come with not so good trade-offs.
+There are other options out there you could try like selling the vehicle privately or a voluntary reposession, but those come with significant negative trade-offs.
 If you have other tips to manage your car payments, be sure to comment below.